TverdohlebEgor/LJA/README.md

 For java things I usually create "plug-and-play" solutions because I find setting up a remote repository annoying (though I may do so in the future to learn).
 As a result, you might find copied code throughout the project, but I only include JAR files once I'm reasonably sure they're stable.

 # Project philosophy
 I wanted to create some java annotation to understand how they work.
-Also I don't want to use a build system just to make it a bit more intersting and avoid any depencies (Because you can't use compile annotation without exporting them as JAR)
+Also, I don't want to use a build system just to make it a bit more interesting and avoid any depencies (Because you can't use compile annotation without exporting them as JAR)
-It turns out the real way lombok works it very complicated (it playies around with the AST directly) and that the Java Annotation system doesn't really suit what I wanted to do, so I built a system to modify files as freely as I wanted. but of course it require some work.
+It turns out the real way lombok works it very complicated (it play around with the AST directly) and that the Java Annotation system doesn't really suit what I wanted to do, so I built a system to modify files as freely as I wanted. but of course it require some work. this doesn't mean I won't create any normal annotation, but it may be delayed to when I would implement a framework for dependency injection